izumisu/blog/index.md

 ---

 ## Bookmark
-After using firefox sync for a while, I found the bookmark sync is not that useful, so I write a page for my recently bookmark for daily use.
+After using firefox sync for a while, I found the bookmark sync is not that simple enough, so write a post for my recent bookmarks for daily use:

 - [lwn](https://lwn.net/)
 - [telegra post](https://telegra.ph/)